corda/corda/docs/source/cordapp-dependencies.rst

 in the current node storage that contains the missing code and use that for validation.
 This fix is in the spirit of the original transaction and is secure because the chosen code must have been vetted and whitelisted first by the node operator.

-The transition to the `AttachmentsClassloader` is one more step towards the full design of Corda.
+.. note:: The transition to the `AttachmentsClassloader` is one more step towards the intended design of Corda.
+Next step is to integrate the DJVM and
+         nodes will be able to execute any code downloaded from peers without any manual whitelisting step.
+Also it will ensure that the validation will return the exact same result no matter on what node or when it is run.

 This change also affects testing as the test classloader no longer contains the CorDapps.